radiodee1/pi-llm/README.md

 ```
 mkdir ~/.config/autostart
 ```
 - In the folder make a desktop launcher file that launches your flatpak.
+The name needs the `.desktop` extension. (for example 'myapp.desktop')
 ```
 [Desktop Entry]
 Type=Application